 Freshly coated tires that come into contact with a wet environment could render the tire prep ineffective and also prolong the drying process.

-Tire Prep for Different Surfaces
+Tire Prep for Go-Kart Racing on Different Surfaces

 Certain tire prep formulas also work on dirt surfaces, instead of only asphalt or concrete.
 If you’re planning to use tire prep formula on off-road go-karts for dirt surfaces, you have to take into account that it will not be as effective as when used on asphalt.